AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-versions.md

 <InlineAlert variant="info" slots="text"/>

-If you require Adobe Opt-in support for GDPR, you must currently use at.js 1.7.0 or 2.1.0.<br />For a list of all versions, see [at.js version details](/src/pages/implement/client-side/atjs/target-atjs-versions.md).
+If you require Adobe Opt-in support for GDPR, you must currently use at.js 1.7.0, or at.js 2.1.0 or later.

 ## at.js Version 1.6.4